 Why a large number of indexes helps managers

 S&P Dow Jones Indices, MSCI, and FTSE Russell are the top three players in the indexing business.
 While it is debated among some that politics and commercial needs influence the integrity of such large groups, there are several criteria that each follow when validating a new index.
-The index needs to be investable, able to be replicated in passive strategy, and made up of stocks with sufficient liquidity.
+The index needs to be investable, able to be replicated in a passive strategy, and made up of stocks with sufficient liquidity.
 There are many opinions on which indexes include these criteria, and there is a need for a myriad of options among managers to choose from—both of which create an incredible amount of indexes to choose from in the end.

 How index providers operate